 It is also impossible to recognize that aspects of neglect can be very subjective.
-We may need to challenge ourselves and others and remember that people can have different values and Safeguarding and Child Protection Policy 2016 Page 26 of 34 that there will be differences in how children are cared for which may be based on faith or cultural issues that our different to ours.
+We may need to challenge ourselves and others and remember that people can have different values and that there will be differences in how children are cared for which may be based on faith or cultural issues that our different to ours.